nicohlr/ipychart/docs/docs/user_guide/charts.md

 ### Data structure

-You can input your data in the data argument of the dataset using two formats :
+You can input your data in the data argument of the dataset using two different formats :

 #### Number